 Do I have free time?

 Yes.
-Volunteers are advised to take at least one day off every week, and are welcome to have time off during the day.
+Volunteers are advised to take at least one day off every week, and are welcome to have time off during the day, especially if you are volunteering for more than 1 week.

 How many volunteers are there at one time?